15.364 Innovation Ecosystems (iEcosystems) for Regional Entrepreneurship-Acceleration Leaders (4REAL)

 - Analyses of specific programs and practices with examples e.g. design of accelerators

 The course is open to students from across the MIT community and beyond.
-It is likely to be of particular interest to students from MIT Sloan (especially Sloan Fellows) and DUSP as well as the Harvard Kennedy School (HKS) of Government and School of Business, as well as Wellesley College.
-Students in MIT’s TPP, EMBA, MBA, and SF programs will find this of particular interest.
+It is likely to be of particular interest to students from MIT Sloan (especially MBAs, Sloan Fellows and EMBAs), DUSP and the wider MIT community; as well as Harvard’s Kennedy School of Government (HKS) and School of Business (HBS), as well as Wellesley College, Boston University, Tufts, etc. Students in MIT’s TPP, EMBA, MBA, and SF programs will find this of particular interest.
 We believe that students engaged in the Legatum Center, D-Lab and IDEA Challenge will also be valuable contributors to this course.
-Remote class participation is possible, especially to accommodate eMBAs.
+Remote class participation is possible, especially to accommodate EMBAs.

-Students from a variety of different backgrounds and perspectives will benefit from the class.
+Students from a diverse variety of different backgrounds and perspectives will benefit from the class.

 - Tuesdays in Spring, 5:30–8:30 pm